Module 6.3: Enterprise Identity (AD/LDAP/OIDC)

 The Hotel Key Card Analogy

 Client certificates are like physical keys — once cut, you cannot un-cut them.
 If someone leaves, you must change all the locks.
 OIDC tokens are like hotel key cards — the front desk (your identity provider) can deactivate any card instantly.
 Expired cards stop working automatically.
-You never need to change a lock.
+You usually do not need to change a lock.
 Every enterprise already has a “front desk” (Active Directory).
 The question is whether your Kubernetes cluster uses it.

 What You’ll Learn

-- Mapping corporate AD/LDAP groups to Kubernetes RBAC
+- Mapping corporate AD/LDAP groups to Kubernetes RBAC seamlessly.

 Authentication Options for On-Premises Kubernetes